umby24/Rubybot/README.md

-	say [text] - Makes the bot say [text]. time - Makes the bot give the current time in AM/PM format. topic - Gives the topic of the current channel. voice [name] - Gives voice to [name] (if possible).
+	say [text] - Makes the bot say [text]. time - Makes the bot give the current time in AM/PM format. topic - Gives the topic of the current channel. unload [file] -- Removes [file] from plugins.txt and unloads the plugin. voice [name] - Gives voice to [name] (if possible).

 ## Plugin API